richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

         motd::line { "this machine has chrome on it": }
     }

-`concat` is great when your files are line-oriented, but when you need multiple classes to add things to the same line you need to use something a little more complex.
+`puppet-concat` is great when your files are line-oriented, but when you need multiple classes to add things to the same line you need to use something a little more complex.

 The pattern I find myself using for this kind of configuration you could describe as a 'fragment stitching' pattern.
 You drop data fragments into